SpacelyProject/spacely-docs/fundamentals/Getting Started.md

 Detailed descriptions on how to write the contents of these files are available in [Spacely Fundamentals](</fundamentals/README.md>).

 Additionally, for Fermilab users, many more examples are available at: https://github.com/Fermilab-Microelectronics/spacely-asic-config

+If you are using the Caribou system for your design, you will also need Caribou firmware.
+You can find a tutorial on generating Caribou firmware [here](</spacely-caribou/Creating Firmware Designs for Spacely-Caribou.md>)

 **Note:** Once you've created these files, be sure to go back to *Master_Config.txt* and change the TARGET from "ExampleASIC" to "MyASIC".